brege/tinybeans-sync/README.md

 The system tracks downloaded files in `.tinybeans_history.json` in `output_dir` to avoid re-downloading deleted images.

-Delete this file to start fresh, or rerun with `--after <date>` to start from a specific date.
+Delete `.tinybeans_history.json` to start fresh, or rerun with `--after <date>` to start from a specific date.
+Use `--force` to restore image files from a date range or over a date range.